-Site-responsive performance, in which I stood on top of a calcareous tufa formation, while trying to receive on top of my head the water dripping that gives shape to this geological configuration.
-This macro-stalagmite grows by the aggregation of calcium carbonate —a mineral present in our bones— and other organic remains.
+Site-responsive performance in which I stood on top of a calcareous formation, while breathing and trying to receive on top of my head the dripping water rich in calcium carbonate —a mineral present in our bones—, that gives shape to this geological configuration.

 Photography and documentation by Carlota Antón and Miguel Sbastida.